YadneshR/yt-playlist-downloader/README.md

 The project requires the yt-dlp and tkinter packages.
 You can install these using pip:

-bash
-Copy
-Edit
 pip install -r requirements.txt
 Run the application:

 After installing the dependencies, you can run the application:

-bash
-Copy
-Edit
 python app.py
 A graphical user interface (GUI) will open where you can paste the YouTube playlist URL and start the download.

 How to Use
-Paste the YouTube playlist URL in the input field of the UI.
+1.Paste the YouTube playlist URL in the input field of the UI.
-Select your desired download folder.
+2.Select your desired download folder.
-Click the "Download Playlist" button to start downloading.
+3.Click the "Download Playlist" button to start downloading.
-Wait for the process to finish and access the downloaded videos in the folder.
+4.Wait for the process to finish and access the downloaded videos in the folder.

-Contributing
+Contributing:
 If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

 License